Posted by Brent Wilson on 9/6/2016 to Birds & Wildlife

 Egg: Eggs are laid on plants by the adult female butterfly.
 These plants will then become the food for the hatching caterpillars.

 Caterpillar: The next stage is the larva.
 This is also called a caterpillar if the insect is a butterfly or a moth.
 The job of the caterpillar is to eat and eat and eat.
-As the caterpillar grows it splits its skin and sheds it about 4 or 5 times.
+As the caterpillar grows it splits and sheds its skin about 4 or 5 times.
 Food eaten at this time is stored and used later as an adult.

 Pupa: When the caterpillar is full grown and stops eating, it becomes a pupa.
-The pupa of butterflies is also called a chrysalis, which is often suspended under a branch or hidden in leaves.
+The pupa of butterflies is also called a chrysalis, which is often suspended under a branch or hidden in leaves of a plant or tree.
 The larva will become the adult butterfly.

 Now that you know the four stages in the life cycle of a butterfly, you can attract butterflies to your garden by providing them with food (plants and flowers), water, shelter, and places to lay their eggs.